Azure-Samples/active-directory-dotnet-iwa-v2/README.md

 ## About the code

-The code for handling the token acquisition process is simple, as it boils down to calling the `AcquireTokenWithDeviceCodeAsync` method of `PublicClientApplication` to which you pass a callback that will display information to the user about where they should nativate to, and which code to enter to initiate a sign-in.
-See the `GetTokenForWebApiUsingDeviceCodeFlowAsync` methodin MyInformation.cs.
+The code for handling the token acquisition process is simple, as it boils down to calling the `AcquireTokenByIntegratedWindowsAuthAsync` method of `PublicClientApplication`.
+See the `GetTokenForWebApiUsingIntegratedWindowsAuthenticationAsync` method in `PublicAppUsingIntegratedWindowsAuthentication.cs`.

 ```CSharp
 private async Task<AuthenticationResult> GetTokenForWebApiUsingIntegratedWindowsAuthenticationAsync(IEnumerable<string> scopes)